 Our CQC report, Sept 2016

-We were inspected by the CQC in June, and they have just finalised our report.
+We were inspected by the CQC in June 2016.
 Our overall rating was "Good", but they rated us as requiring improvement where the safety of our services was concerned, because they found some out-of-date drugs in our drugs cupboard and we hadn't completed our Infection Control Audit (both of these things have since been rectified).
 If you would like to see the full report, you can download it by clicking below.

 Every effort is made to preserve patient confidentiality, and all staff are given full training in this respect.
 It is our belief that in this practice we will endeavour to protect all information about each patient and only share it with those who have a need to know.
 We will only release information about patients to third parties outside the Surgery (such as medical insurance companies) if we have the patient's written consent, unless they are other health professionals (eg. midwives, district nurse, hospital consultants).
 Parents/Guardians are entitled to information about children under sixteen for whom they are responsible, except in special cases such as pregnancy/abortion .
 Carers are entitled to information about those for whom they care.
 Otherwise, family members are not automatically entitled to know each other's medical details.
 If you believe a breach of confidentiality to have taken place, please report it immediately, preferably in writing, to the Practice Manager or Dr Hindmarsh.